End-of-life experiences

 First Session

 The first session, dedicated to “End-of-life processes”, will take place on the morning of April 9th.
-Moderated by Helané Wahbeh (Novato, US), it is dedicated to approaching the many processes that take place as death nears, and will feature lectures by Michael Rera (Paris, FR), Sam Parnia (New York, USA), and Marjorie Woollacott (Eugene, US).
+Moderated by Helané Wahbeh (Novato, US), it is dedicated to approaching the many processes that take place as death nears, and will feature lectures by Michael Rera (Paris, FR), Daniel Kondziella (Copenhagen, DK) and Marjorie Woollacott (Eugene, US).
 Rera will focus on the biology of dying.
-Parnia will explore the possibility that life and death are perhaps best viewed as points on a continuum.
+Kondziella will explore the evolutionary origin of near-death experiences.
 Woollacott’s lecture will be dedicated to the striking phenomenon of terminal lucidity.
 The session will close with a keynote lecture by Michael Nahm (Freiburg, DE), who will overview the unusual phenomena associated with end-of-life experiences.

 Second Session